-- No desserts, sweets, pastries or candy sweetened with any type of sugar or sweetener.
-This includes but is not limited to: white, brown, turbinado, raw or powdered sugar, simple syrup, agave nectar, maple syrup, honey, high fructose corn syrup, date sugar, coconut sugar, molasses etc. Sugar has many names!
-Check out this list of 56 names for sugar!
+- This includes but is not limited to: white, brown, turbinado, raw or powdered sugar, simple syrup, agave nectar, maple syrup, honey, high fructose corn syrup, date sugar, coconut sugar, molasses etc. Sugar has many names!

-- No candy with artificial sweeteners (often labelled “sugar-free” candy).
+- Candy with artificial sweeteners (often labelled “sugar-free” candy).

 - If you slip, no biggie.
 Slipping means you’re trying, which is what counts!
 You can get back on track for the rest of the day.

 Why This Is A Good Idea